arne-munch-ellingsen/AIOD-hw-agent/k8s-based-aiod-hw-agent/README.md

 ```
 How to solve this in the real AIoD setting is TBD, but we will transfer the config to the AIoD platform

-### Build and deploy application that sets a NFD label to microk8s
+### Build and deploy the application that sets AIoD related NFD labels and sends a HW agent metadata description to the AIoD platform
 Build the docker container and convert it (docker save) to tar format and import it into the microk8s containerd (doing it this way makes use of external docker repo unnecessary).
 ```
 docker build -t k8s-aiod-hw-agent:latest .